How do I add analysis tags to an assessment?

 Now that the recommendations are selected, you are able to set a Recommendation Threshold.
 You'll need to click on the tag and enter a percentage threshold.
 This number determines at which performance thresholds the recommendations are made.
 The default is 0-70%, which means that if a student scores below 70% on any sections of the assessment this analysis group applies to, the recommendation will be made.

 Another way to use this function is as an extension activity.
-For example, you could create Extra for Experts content which is assigned to students who scored very highly in a skill.
+For example, you could create and manually assign Extra for Experts content that students can access to extend themselves.

 Once the Analysis tags are set up to your liking, make sure to select Save exam.